merovex-press/stranded-series/README.md

 ## GLOSSARY
 Many episodic series take place in a world removed from our own.
 This may be because of a SciFi or Fantasy setting, or it may be due to jargon of a particular sub-culture (eg the Military or Prison)
 In such cases it can be useful to compile a glossary of terms and terminology to inform the writing and development of the story and contribute to a consistent and authentic story world as the series progresses.

+* Knot - the point where a ship can use the slipstream to travel to another system.